 Raise the side rails.

-Make sure the patient is comfortable.
+Make sure the patient feels comfortable.

 Prepare: extra pillow, footrest, sandbag.